Guidelines for Summer Group Visitors

 - Please schedule orientations at least one week in advance of the session's desired date.
 Orientations should be scheduled as far in advance as possible.
 Please contact

-- It is requested that groups visiting the Library be no larger than 40 students.
+- Groups visiting the Library should be no larger than 40 students.

 - Instructors must accompany the group and remain with them at all

 times.
 One adult for every ten students is recommended.

 - Instructors are responsible for monitoring their students' use of

 Library electronic resources, including the Internet, as well as the